NateDee/YuLabSU2CHeat/README.md

 # YuLabSU2CHeat
-Generating heatmaps for gene sets of interest in Prostate Cancer datasets (SU2C)
+Generating heatmaps for gene sets of interest in Prostate Cancer datasets (SU2C) in the Yu Lab at Northwestern University